jamen/hyperapp-persist/readme.md

 }
 ```

-This lets you choose which state to persist and when to enable it, while keeping the `localStorage` logic hidden.
+This flexibility lets you choose which state to persist and when to enable it, while keeping the `localStorage` logic hidden.

 ### `persist`

-Loads the `localStorage` + `unload` code to persist your state between session as `state.previous`
+Save the state in `localStorage` when the app exits, to be accessed next load as `state.previous`

 ```js
 app({